 Treasury management focuses on capital protection, liquidity maintenance and yield maximisation.
-The treasury policies are approved by the Board and adherence to these policies is strictly monitored at the for the year ended March 31.
-2020
+The treasury policies are approved by the Board and adherence to these policies is strictly monitored at the

 Executive Committee meetings.
 Day-to-day treasury operations of the Company are managed by the finance team within the framework of the overall Company's treasury policies.
 A monthly reporting system exists to inform senior management about investments, currency and, commodity derivatives.
 The Company has a strong system of internal control which enables effective monitoring of adherence to Company's policies.
 The internal control measures are effectively supplemented by regular internal audits.